Adam4lexander/Spoke/Docs/Core/03_Effect.md

 > `s.D()` reads and tracks a dynamic signal dependency, which I'll explain in a later section.

-When you run the code above, it will first print: `number is: 0`.
+When you run the code, it will first print: `number is: 0`.

 Each time you change the number in the Unity inspector, it will trigger the Effect to rerun, and print the updated value.